PetitChampi/whistle-buddy/README.md

 ## Live app

-You can find the Whistle Buddy app here:
+You can find the Whistle Buddy app here (still in Alpha):

 - [Live App](http://whistle-buddy.com)